 In Fig.\ref{fig:probability}, we have plotted the probabilities which are relevant for the IceCube energy and baselines i.e., all the four probabilities except $P_{ee}$ and $P_{\tau\tau}$.
 In the left and middle columns, we have presented the polar plots of probabilities in $\theta_{23}$ and $\delta_{\text{CP}}$ plane.
-The radius of each circle represents $\theta_{23}$, and the polar angle represents $\delta_{\text{CP}}$.
-The different color shades correspond to different values of the probability as shown in the z-axis.
+The polar radius represents the $\theta_{23}$ axis, i.e., the minimum(maximum) radius corresponds to $\theta_{23}=40^\circ(51^\circ$) and the polar angle represents the $\delta_{\text{CP}}$ axis.
+The different color shades correspond to different values of the probability, as shown in the columns next to the panels.
 The left column is for the LMA solution, and the middle is for the DLMA solution.
 Rows represent different probabilities written next to the panels.
 In the right column, we show the iso-probability curves in the $\theta_{23}$ - $\delta_{\rm CP}$ plane for both LMA and DLMA values of $\theta_{12}$.
-The orange curves are for LMA solution and the blue curves are for DLMA solution.
+The orange curves are for the LMA solution and the blue curves are for the DLMA solution.
 The values of the oscillation probabilities are written on the curves.
 In all panels, the current best-fit value of the $\theta_{23}$ and $\delta_{\rm CP}$ are marked by a STAR.
 We have used the current best-fit values of $\theta_{12}$ and $\theta_{13}$ to generate this figure.
 These values are listed in Tab.~\ref{table:chi-parameter}.

 From the figure, the following observations can be made regarding the measurement of $\theta_{23}$, $\delta_{\rm CP}$ and LMA and DLMA solution of $\theta_{12}$ at IceCube: